What's New in Dropover 5.1

 Previously, the detail view appeared in a popover that closed when focus moved elsewhere.
 In 5.1, the detail view is integrated into the shelf.
 Selecting a file thumbnail or the title button expands the shelf into the detail view with an animated transition.

-The detail view remains visible until closed.
-It can stay open, accept file drops, allow files to be dragged out, and sit alongside other windows without closing.
-Keyboard shortcuts support copying and pasting items within the detail view.
-Selecting Back returns the shelf to its original state and position.
+By default, the detail view stays open until you close it.
+It can accept file drops, let you drag items out, and remain alongside other windows without closing.
+Keyboard shortcuts support copying and pasting within the detail view.
+Selecting back buttons returns the window to its previous state and position.
+Prefer it to close automatically when you click elsewhere?
+Turn on Automatically close detail view in Dropover’s settings.

 Modernized Shelf Design